resource-reasoning/DS/ecoop/response.markdown

 ### Reviewer 2

 - Definition 5.
 This is a formal definition of a normal snapshot.
 - Availability.
-We are not sure if we can capture avalability in our operational semantics.
+We are not sure if we can capture availability in our operational semantics.
 This is worth investigation.